ClassicEngineer/ClassicEngineer/README.md

 - 🌱 I’m currently learning Kotlin and React
 - 📫 How to reach me ... it is a secret(shhhh)

-Why this github is empty?
+Why this github is so empty?
 Because my previous two github accounts were deleted.
-Fortunately there was only Trash-code which is a shame to show 😌
+Fortunately, there was only trash-code which is a shame to show 😌